alikerr/grex-docs/content/english/software/containers.md

 With **singularity** command, one can list singularity commands and their options:

 {{< highlight bash >}}
-module load singularity
 singularity help
 {{< /highlight >}}

-A brief introduction on [getting started with Singularity](https://sylabs.io/guides/3.5/user-guide/quick_start.html) can be useful to get started.
-You will not need to install Singularity on Grex since it is already provided as a module.

-To execute an application within the container, do it in the usual way for that application, but prefix the command with ''singularity exec image_name.sif".
-For example, to run R on an R script, using a container named R-INLA.sif:
+To execute an application within the container, do it in the usual way for that application, but prefix the command with __singularity exec image_name.sif__ or, if the container has a valid _entry point_, execute it with __singularity run image_name.sif__.

 {{< highlight bash >}}
+singularity run docker://ghcr.io/apptainer/lolcow
+{{< /highlight >}}

+In the example above, Singularity downloads a Docker image from a registry, and runs it instantly.
+It is advisable, to avoid getting banned by container registries for massive downloads off a single HPC system, to "pull" or "build" containers first as images, and then "run" and "exec" them locally.

+{{< highlight bash >}}
+singularity pull lolcow_local.sif docker://ghcr.io/apptainer/lolcow
+# The above should create a local image lolcow_local.sif
+# Lets run it with singularity
+singularity run lolcow_local.sif
+{{< /highlight >}}

+For another example, to run R on an R script, using an existing container image named R-INLA.sif (INLA is a popular R library installed in the container):

+{{< highlight bash >}}
 singularity exec ./R-INLA.sif R --vanilla < myscript.R
 {{< /highlight >}}

-Quite often, it is useful to provide the containerized application with data residing on a shared HPC filesystem such as __/home__ or __/global/scratch__.
-This is done via [bind mounts](https://sylabs.io/guides/3.5/user-guide/bind_paths_and_mounts.html).
+Quite often, it is necessary to provide the containerized application with data residing outside of the container image.
+For running HPC jobs, the data usually resides on a shared filesystem such as __/home__ or __/project__.
+This is done via [bind mounts](https://docs.sylabs.io/guides/latest/user-guide/bind_paths_and_mounts.html).
 Normally, the container **bind-mounts** $HOME, /tmp and the current working directory.
-On Grex to bind the global Lustre filesystem the following __-B__ option should be used:
+It is possible to mount a subdirectory, such as _$PWD/workdir_, or an entire filesystem such as _/project_.
+Example below bind-mounts a __./workdir__ folder relative to the current path.
+The folder must exist before being bind-mounted.

 {{< highlight bash >}}
-singularity exec -B /sbb/scratch:/global/scratch ./R-INLA.sif R --vanilla < myscript.R
+singularity exec -B `pwd`/workdir:/workdir ./R-INLA.sif R --vanilla < myscript.R
 {{< /highlight >}}

 In case you do not want to mount anything to preserve the containers' environment from any overlapping of data/code from say $HOME, use the __-\-containall__ flag.

-Some attention has to be paid to Singularity's local cache and temporary directories.
+Some attention should be paid to Singularity's local cache and temporary directories.
 Singularity caches the container images it pulls and Docker layers under __$HOME/.singularity__.
 Containers can be large, in tens of gigabytes, and thus they can easily accumulate and exhaust the users' storage space quota on $HOME.
 Thus, users might want to set the __SINGULARITY_CACHEDIR__ and __SINGULARITY_TMPDIR__ variables to some place under their __/global/scratch__ space.

-For example, to change the location of __SINGULARITY_CACHEDIR__ and __SINGULARITY_TMPDIR__, one might run:
+For example, to change the location of __SINGULARITY_CACHEDIR__ and __SINGULARITY_TMPDIR__, before building the singularity image, one might run:

 {{< highlight bash >}}
 mkdir -p /global/scratch/$USER/singularity/{cache,tmp}